UC-Davis-molecular-computing/scadnano/CONTRIBUTING.md

 Minor changes, such as updating README, adding example files, etc., can be committed directly to the `dev` branch.

-For any more change that is made, follow these steps:
+For any more significant change that is made (e.g., closing an issue, adding a new feature), follow these steps:

 1. If there is not already a GitHub issue describing the desired change, make one.
 Make sure that its title is a self-contained description.
 For example, *"problem with loading gridless design"* is a bad title.
 A better title is *"loading gridless design with negative x coordinates throws exception"*.